Kristina01111000/lavendersite/README.md

 Delete the welcome to our website on the contact us page Add the logos right above the footer on the lavender page and add the logo to the picture in a “place for lavender” faverollesgardens@gmail.com is the email address
-Add a ‘products must be picked up at the store’
-In store put common name in parentheses, not latin, try italicized for the latin name, no parentheses

-Figure the best way to handle a newsletter and email janet about it(on events page and on footer) Fix red oak categorization
+In store put common name in parentheses, not latin, try italicized for the latin name, no parentheses Figure the best way to handle a newsletter and email janet about it(on events page and on footer) Fix red oak categorization
 For missing photos put fg logo then coming soon at bottom